Spatiotemporal Maps for Dynamic MRI Reconstruction: Experiments

-Both datasets presented their own challenges for accelerated reconstruction.
-On the one hand, only a single channel was available for dataset (A); therefore, no parallel imaging models could be used.
-In addition, it exhibited a high level of noise (\cf, supplementary video 1), and the temporal/spectral characteristics varied considerably at different spatial locations.
+All datasets presented their own challenges for accelerated reconstruction.
+On the one hand, only a single channel was available for datasets (A.1) and (A.2); therefore, no parallel imaging models could be used.
+In addition, they exhibited a high level of noise (\cf, supplementary videos S1 and S2), and the temporal/spectral characteristics varied considerably at different spatial locations.
 On the other hand, dataset (B) was 3D, which increased computation time for both spatiotemporal map computation and reconstruction.
 In addition, the temporal variations of interest in fMRI are inherently small in magnitude.
 Finally, there were many time frames for both datasets, so the proposed sketched SVD approach in Sec.~\ref{sec:est_stm_sketch} was crucial for practical spatiotemporal map computation.

+All datasets exhibited a dynamic behavior that was quasi-periodic for most spatial locations, that also varied not too rapidly across the FOV.
+Therefore, according to our theoretical analysis in Sec. \ref{sec:th_scond}, we expected to have a good approximation using the STM model.